 Once upon a time air travel was glamorous and even now, at the front or top of the plane you have private cubicles resembling bijou studio flats in London.
 There you will be offered a wine list, linen napkins, flat screen TVs, a bar, perhaps a massage and maybe even a dry-cleaning service.

-I know that airlines are businesses and they need to manage costs, turn profits and part of that involves cramming as many of us into the smallest space possible, but have you seen the latest hideous new patent pending for a more intimate and space saving seating arrangement?
+I know that airlines are businesses and they need to manage costs, turn profits and part of that involves cramming as many of us into the smallest space possible.
+You can see several bizarre aircraft seating plan suggestions here.
+For your entertainment, I’ve recreated the one that the article calls the ‘Hexagon from Hell’ using Lego Duplo figures.

 If this seating plan were to go ahead, future economy travel would treat you (i.e. force you) to rub shoulders, shins and hey, why not even hold hands, with complete strangers.
 And just think, if you are one of the lucky rear facing passengers take off and landing will feel even more like a roller coaster.
 Pass the sick-bag.